MrColorado35/aikidoderby/README.md

 Our address and time are highlighted, as that's the most important info on whole website and main reason for people to visit it.

-The gallery page is based on the modals, provided by Bootstrap.
+"Gallery" page is based on the modals, provided by Bootstrap.
-All the pictures are either made by myself, or other members of our club and then presented on our Facebook profile.
 Users that are parents, can find pictures of other kids on some of the photos, so it may make them happy to send their kids for the class as well.
 All users can see examples of various techniques, hopefully attractive enough to interest more people to come and try.
-I've got more of the pictures and some videos to be attached here, but I'm not sure if it won't slow my website down, making it less-pleasant for the users to interact with.

 "About" section provides the picture of the founder of Aikido with some brief informations about history of Aikido